snuvclab/david/README.md

 ### Image-to-Video

 We leverage commercial image-to-video diffusion model [Kling AI](https://www.klingai.com/) to make 2D HOI videos from 2D HOI images.
 Specifically, we use [imgur](https://imgur.com/) and [PiAPI](https://piapi.ai/docs) for uploading image and calling API for Kling AI.
 Check out `scripts/videos/get.sh`, `scripts/videos/post_i2v.sh` and setup your `X-API-key` of your PiAPI account.
-Also checkout `constants/videos.py` and setup your client id of your imgur account.
+Also check out `constants/videos.py` and setup your client id of your imgur account.
 Note that you need paid version of Kling AI for directly follow our setting.

 ```shell
 CUDA_VISIBLE_DEVICES=0 python src/generation/generate_videos.py --dataset "ComAsset" --category "barbell" --skip_done